imyoungmin/cs8-s20/W3/README.md

 The supermarket catalog is stored in a dictionary called `catalog` , which maps item names to their prices.
 Create your own catalog!

-Write a program that prompts the user to enter three items that are on their shopping list (stored these in a list called `shopping_list`).
+Write a program that prompts the user to enter three items that are on their shopping list (store these in a list called `shopping_list`).
 Compute the total cost of the user's purchases, and display it as shown in the example.

 Example:
 ```